Past and Future High-resolution Global Glacier Mass Changes

 Methodology

 The model framework will fuse output from a novel physically-based glacier evolution model with all relevant observations available for each glacier.
-This includes:
+These observations include:

 • In-situ measurements